cdktf/cdktf-provider-launchdarkly/docs/featureFlagEnvironment.typescript.md

 - *Type:* boolean | cdktf.IResolvable

 Whether targeting is enabled.
+Defaults to `false` if not set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/feature_flag_environment#on FeatureFlagEnvironment#on}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/feature_flag_environment#on FeatureFlagEnvironment#on}

 ---